smart-data-models/dataModel.WaterDistributionManagementEPANET/WaterNetwork/doc/spec_IT.md

       x-ngsi:
         type: Property
     type:
       description: 'NGSI-LD Entity Type.
-It has to be WaterNetwork'
+It has to be WaterNetwork.
+Enum:''WaterNetwork'''
       enum:
         - WaterNetwork
       type: string